LeddaZ/ChampionComparatorUWP/README.md

 - Double click on `certificate.cer` and install it to local machine.
 - Choose `Place all certificates in the following store` > `Browse` > `Trusted Root Certification Authorities`
 - After installing the certificate, double-click on the `.msixbundle` file to install it.

+## Other software
+- All JSON-related stuff (parsing stats, game patch, etc.) is implemented using [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json).
+- The update checking code, which uses GitHub's API to get necessary data from the releases, is implemented using [Octokit](https://github.com/octokit/octokit.net).